COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 2. Sign up to [GitHub](https://github.com), go to  [https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) and click _Fork_ (top right corner).
 This will give you your own copy of the report hosted on your GitHub page.
 3. Bring up a terminal on your machine, `cd` to a suitable directory and do `git clone https://github.com/YOUR-GIT-USERNAME/ACCESS-OM2-1-025-010deg-report.git`, inserting your git username in the obvious place.
 This will give you a local version of your forked repository.
 4. Do `cd ACCESS-OM2-1-025-010deg-report; git remote add upstream https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report.git`
+5. Get all the figure files via `./pullfigs.sh`.

 ##### Workflow
 Edit the document as usual.